Susanne Eriksson

 I graduated in Animal Science in 1998 at SLU, Uppsala.
 In 2003 I received my PhD from SLU, with the thesis "Genetic aspects of calving, growth and carcass traits in beef cattle".

-Today I am an Associate Professor in Animal Science with a focus on breeding and genetics and a Senior Lecturer in animal breeding, with a focus on sustainable animal production.
+Today I am a Professor on Animal Genetics with special emphasis on breeding.
 I am Vice-Dean with responsibility for postgraduate education at the Faculty of Veterinary Medicine and Animal Science at SLU.
 I am also a member in the The Scientific Council for Animal Welfare at SLU.

 Research

-I am currently leading a project where we investigate whether it is possible to select for the ability of trotting horses to compete barefoot repeatedly, and one where we are studying the effect of inbreeding on traits in Coldblooded trotters.
+I am currently leading a project where we are studying the effect of inbreeding on traits in Coldblooded trotters.
 I am also leading a project on the selection of beef bulls for crossing with dairy cows.

-I am currently the main supervisor of doctoral students Paulina Berglund and Victoria Ekenberg, and assistant supervisor of Qasim Mashood and Sandra Bonow.
+I am currently the main supervisor of the doctoral student Victoria Ekenberg, and assistant supervisor of Qasim Mashood and Sandra Bonow.